-1. Of the total required CHI contribution of \$565,151.52 which will be directed to the Massachusetts Healthy Aging Fund i.
-The Holder must submit the funds to HRiA within 30 days from the date of the Notice of Approval.

-2. To comply with the Holder's obligation to contribute to the Massachusetts Healthy Aging Fund, the Holder must submit a check for \$282,575.76 to Health Resources in Action (the fiscal agent for the CHI Statewide Initiative).

-ii.
-The Holder must promptly notify DPH (CHI contact staff) when the payment has been made.
+- 1. Of The total required CHI contribution of \$565,151.52 which will be directed to the Massachusetts Healthy Aging Fund - 2.
+To comply with the Holder's obligation to contribute to the Massachusetts Healthy Aging Fund, the Holder must submit the first installment, a check for \$282,575.76, to Health Resources in Action (the fiscal agent for the CHI Statewide Initiative). - i.
+The Holder must submit the funds to HRiA within 30 days 6 months from the date of the Notice of Approval. - ii.
+The Holder must submit the second installment of funds to HRiA within one year from the date of the Notice of Approval. - iii.
+The Holder must promptly notify DPH (CHI contact staff) when the each payment has been made.